 Overview The papers consist primarily of the "930 completed interview schedules about women's experiences of rape, incest, extrafamilial child sexual abuse, etc." done in 1978 under the direction of Russell at the Institute for Social Analysis.

 Overview Author; Editor.
-Papers include diaries (closed); correspondence to Nussbaum from others re: Steinberg case; legal files re: case Hedda Nussbaum v.
+Papers include diaries; correspondence to Nussbaum from others re: Steinberg case; legal files re: case Hedda Nussbaum v.
 Joel Steinberg; writings and talks by Nussbaum; Nussbaum's published books; videos, including interviews and TV broadcasts featuring Nussbaum, and documentaries about domestic violence; photographs of Nussbaum and family; artwork; and memorabilia.
 [NOTE: The contents list for this collection is not online.
-Contact the Sophia Smith Collection if you...
+Contact the Sophia Smith Collection if you would like...

 Overview The collection has personal and professional papers of Lauren Taylor.
 The papers include the 1979 founding of My Sister's Place and the organizing of the city's first Take Back the Night march.
 The material also reflects the rise of the feminist self-defense movement, including Taylor's self-defense organization, Defend Yourself.

 Overview Television production company.
 Collection consists of taped episodes of "New Directions for Women," a television series produced by Morris County, NJ Chapter of the National Organization for Women (NOW), airing regular broadcasts on a broad range of topics related to women and feminism such as women's history, marriage, family and motherhood, women and employment, young women, education, aging women, violence against women. sexuality, gay and lesbian issues, abortion and reproductive rights,...